Azure/Avere/docs/legacy/hpc-cache-preview.md

 # HPC Cache Private Preview documentation

-*(Draft/preview version - updated 2019-07-24)*
+*Last updated 2019-07-25*

-This page provides partial documentation for the Azure HPC Cache private preview.
+This page provides documentation for the Azure HPC Cache private preview.
+It is being updated during the preview period and might change frequently.

-Information is subject to change - please verify this information with your Microsoft Service and Support representative before using it in a production environment or in a high-value test.
+Because information is subject to change, please verify this information with your Microsoft Service and Support representative before using it in a high-value test or a production-impacting environment.

+To join the private preview, contact **[???]**

 ## Getting started

-Before using the Azure Portal to create a new HPC Cache, check these prerequisites.
+Before using the Azure Portal to create a new Azure HPC Cache, check these prerequisites.

 * Your subscription must be whitelisted for the private preview program.
 Contact the Azure HPC Cache team to request access.